 Canon for Parish Life and Evangelism

-Matt is originally from the San Francisco Bay Area.
-He holds an M.A. in English; and after a brief career as a college writing instructor, he answered a call to pastoral ministry.
-He first worked in campus ministry at Georgetown University before going to divinity school and becoming ordained.
-He received his M.Div. from Berkeley Divinity School at Yale University in 2012 and served at parishes in Connecticut and coastal South Carolina before coming to the Advent in August of 2014.
+Matt is originally from the San Francisco Bay Area and has an M.A. in English.
+After a brief career as a writing teacher with failed doctoral ambitions, he answered a pastoral calling and worked in campus ministry at Georgetown University before going to seminary.
+He received his M.Div. from Yale Divinity School and served churches in Connecticut and South Carolina before coming to the Advent in 2014.

 Canon for Liturgy and Worship